What is an Intelligent Network?

-Prior to IN, due to complexity of switch based feature handling software, the considerable time frame required for service development prevented the provider from easily going back to redefine the service after the customer started to use it.
-With IN, the process of modifying the service or customization of service for a specific customer is much less expensive and time consuming.
+Prior to IN, due to the complexity of switch-based feature handling software, the considerable time frame required for service development prevented the provider from easily going back to redefine the service after the customer started to use it.
+With IN, the process of modifying the service or customization of service for a specific customer is much less expensive and time-consuming.

 The customization of services is further facilitated by the integration of advanced peripherals in the IN (Intelligent Network) through standard interfaces.
-Facilities such as voice response system, customized announcements and text to speech converters lead to better call completion rate and user-friendliness of the services.
+Facilities such as voice response systems, customized announcements, and text to speech converters lead to better call completion rates and user-friendliness of the services.

 Building upon the discussion in the previous section, one can envisage that an IN would consist of the following nodes :

-- Specialized computer system for – holding service logic, feature control, service creation, customer data, and service management.
+- A specialized computer system for – holding service logic, feature control, service creation, customer data, and service management.

 - Switching nodes for basic call handling.